IRTF-PEARG/draft-ip-address-privacy/draft-ip-address-privacy-considerations.md

 Account abuse, financial fraud, ad fraud, child abuse...

 ### DDoS and Botnets

 Cyber-attackers can leverage the good reputation of an IP address to carry out specific attacks that wouldn't work otherwise.
 Main examples are Distributed Denial of Service (DDoS) attacks carried out by spoofing a trusted (i.e., having good reputation) IP address (which may or may not be the victim of the attack) so that the servers used to generate the DDoS traffic actually respond to the attackers trigger (i.e., spoofed packets).
 Similarly botnets may use spoofed addresses in order to gain access and attack services that otherwise would not be reachable.

+### Multi-domain threat models

+As siloed abuse defenses improve, abusers have moved to multi-platform threat models.
+For example, a public discussion platform with a culture of anonymity may redirect traffic to YouTube as a video library, bypassing YouTube defenses that otherwise reduce exposure of potentially harmful content.
+Similarly, a minor could be solicited by an adult impersonating a child on a popular social media platform, then redirected to a smaller, less established and less defended platform where illegal activity could occur.
+Phishing attacks are also common.
+There are many such cross-platform abuse models and they cause significant public harm.
+IP addresses are commonly used to investigate, understand and communicate these cross-platform threats.
+There are very few alternatives for cross-platform signals.

 ### Rough Geolocation